Habitable Zones: We Live in the Milky Way (2023)

 _____________

-Included in traveling group exhibition,” From the Gap to the Stars: Microscopic Life in the Universe, and Echos of the Cosmos at Rio Centro Universitario.
+Included in the traveling group exhibition,” From the Gap to the Stars: Microscopic Life in the Universe, and Echos of the Cosmos at Rio Centro Universitario.
 Escorial – María Cristina and NASA-Robledo de Chavela Space Station, Madrid Spain.

 *The Imaging FlowCytobot is an in-situ automated submersible imaging flow cytometer that generates images of particles in flow from the aquatic environment.
 Parker used the IFCB in Professor Kudela’s Lab to create drawings based on dinoflagellates found in the Eastern Pacific Ocean coastal region—special thanks to Karina Molina, OpenLab intern, for outlining the image data set.